Chronos (character): David Clinton

-In The All-New Atom #12, the wacky Anagram guy that has been testing and helping Atom (Ryan Choi) is revealed to be none other than Chronos himself.
-In issue #20, he is revealed as the mastermind behind all of the strange occurrences surrounding Ivy Town since the start of the series.
+In The All-New Atom #12, the Anagram guy who has been testing and helping Atom (Ryan Choi) is revealed to be Chronos.
+In issue #20, he is revealed as the mastermind behind the strange occurrences surrounding Ivy Town since the start of the series.
 His vengeful goal is to destroy everything that Ray Palmer loved.

-He's able to do so by joining forces with Lady Chronos, a new companion and lover who once was Jia, Ryan's love interest in their college years.
-With Jia's intimate knowledge about Ryan, he was able to add a further layer of credibility to his ruse, faking years of correspondence and epistolary friendship between Ryan and Ray Palmer, spurring Ryan to follow in Palmer's footsteps only to disgrace him in the eyes of Ivy Town, shaming the Atom's legacy forever.

-With some help from the real Ray Palmer, Ryan is eventually able to overcome the couple, and prevent David and Jia from messing again with Ivy Town.
-They retreat into the timestream, where they are noticed by Starro the Conqueror who, after being thwarted in his attempts to gain total domination over time by enslaving Rip Hunter and his Time Masters, retaliates by dominating Chronos' and Lady Chronos' minds, using them to travel in time and put Booster Gold against Rip, eradicating the Time Masters.

 Post-Flashpoint, David Clinton is an agent of A.R.G.U.S. who specializes in time travel.
-He was tasked with finding Booster Gold; however, he had apparently failed his mission and was captured by the Outsider of the newly formed Secret Society of Super Villains.
+He was tasked with finding Booster Gold; however, he had apparently failed his mission and was captured by the Outsider.
 Green Arrow discovers him as a captive while pursuing Professor Ivo.
-Professor Ivo states that the engine that Chronos is stuck in is activated.
-Chronos causes a temporal neutral field to envelope the manor, causing it to freeze in place throughout time, while the Earth turns - which means that the Earth moves, not the manor.
-Chronos was eventually rescued by the Justice League of America.
+Ivo states that the engine that Chronos is stuck in is activated.
+Chronos causes a temporal neutral field to envelop the manor, causing it to freeze in place throughout time, while the Earth turns - which means that the Earth moves, not the manor.
+Chronos was eventually rescued by the Justice League.

-Chronos travels to early-Happy Harbor and intercepts the God of Superheroes, Ahl as he descends to Earth from Final Heaven.
+Chronos travels to Happy Harbor and intercepts the God of Superheroes, Ahl as he descends to Earth from Final Heaven.
 Chronos holds him hostage against the Justice League who eventually defeat him.